BingeCoder/CloudServices/README.md

 ## Krishna Jha

 ## Problem
-Enterprises have a diverse group of employees from different backgrounds, all of them possessing a wide range of skill sets.
-Employees can learn a skill they lack, or teach a skill they possess, from/to a fellow employee.
-Enterprises often overlook utilizing this self-learning “skill-sharing” opportunity.
-Having a platform to utilize this opportunity can lead to a more proficient,well-rounded and close-knit workforce.
-Such a platform, where the employees teach or learn skills from each other is missing to the best of our knowledge.
+Knowledge industry have a diverse group of intellectual workforce/professionals from different backgrounds, all of them possessing a wide range of skill sets.
+Lerner can learn a skill they lack, or teach a skill they possess, from/to a fellow Lerners.
+During covid-19 pandemic people often overlook utilizing this self-learning “skill-sharing” opportunity.
+Having a platform to utilize this opportunity can lead to a more proficient,well-rounded and close-knit employment opportunities.
+Such a platform, where the people teach or learn skills from each other is missing to the best of our knowledge.

 ## Solution
-FindMeABuddy is an enterprise software platform where employees of a company come together as a community to help each other learn skills.
-These skills could range anywhere from learning programming languages, coding or learning a new tool - to - driving, guitar classes or learning, yoga etc.
-Employees can register, login and create a profile with details such as name, designation, department, skills they are willing to teach and skills they are looking for or interested to learn.
-Employees can create a session/class with title, timings and brief description on what is being offered in the class.
+SkillShare is an Cloud software platform where intellectual workforce/professionals come together as a community to help each other learn skills.
+These skills could range anywhere from learning programming languages, coding or learning a new tool - to - driving, guitar classes or learning, yoga etc. Lerner can register, login and create a profile with details such as name, designation, department, skills they are willing to teach and skills they are looking for or interested to learn. lerner can create a session/class with title, timings and brief description on what is being offered in the class.

 ## Technologies Used